-Table games on casino floors had been my university.
+Table games on casino floors were my university.

 Yoga studios were the place of my postgraduate studies.

 Thailand’s girlie bars and go-go clubs were the gardens where, in a hashish Rausch, I and my best friend together would bend spacetime, temporarily escape gravity, and smell the flowers of life.

 Switzerland’s collections of icons were the vineyards where I tasted the grapes planted by angels.
 Standing in awe in front of a Reneissance masterpiece, I found the way to experience a sense of the unity and plenitude of the world.